-Name of Employee Position Title Employer/Supervisor Name Period of Review (From-To) 5 - Excellent 4 - Very Good 3 - Satisfactory 2 - Needs Improvement 1 - Unsatisfactory 1.
-Quality of Work: How accurate, neat, and cor Examples or reasons for this rating: nplete is the individual's work?
-2. Productivity: Does the individual produce are Examples or reasons for this rating: acceptable quantity of work?
-3. Adaptability: How does the individual adjust Examples or reasons for this rating: t to change?
-(Consider ability to learn quickly.)
-4. Dependability: How reliable is the individual carrying out instructions?
+Name of Employee Position Title Em ployer/Supervisor Name Period of Review (From-To) 5 - Excellent 4 - Very Good 3 - Satisfactory 2 - Needs Improvement 1 - Unsatisfactory 1.
+Quality of Work: How accurate, neat, and co Examples or reasons for this rating: mplete is the individual's work?
+2. Productivity: Does the individual produce an Examples or reasons for this rating: n acceptable quantity of work?
+3. Adaptability: How does the individual adjus Examples or reasons for this rating: t to change?
+(Consider ability to learn quickly.) -- 4.
+Dependability: How reliable is the individua carrying out instructions?
 (Consider degree of responsibilities.)
 Examples or reasons for this rating: 5.
-Initiative and Resourcefulness: Does the indiraction?
+Initiative and Resourcefulness: Does the indi action?
 (Consider ability to be a self-starter.)
 Examples or reasons for this rating: vidual see things to be done and then take --

-6. Judgment: Does the individual exercise ability to decide best choice must be made?
-(Consider ability to evaluate facts and main reasoning to identify, solve, and prevent problems.)
+6. Judgment: Does the individual exercise ability to decide best course of action when a choice must be made?
+(Consider ability to evaluate facts and make sound decisions using reasoning to identify, solve, and prevent problems.)
 Examples or reasons for this rating: 7.
-Relationships with People: Does the individual work effective respect and courtesy shown to others, how attitude affects the work supervision.)
-Are apparel, manners, and sociability appropriate Examples or reasons for this rating: area and willingness to accept 8.
-Attendance and Punctuality: How reliable is individual in repon the job?
-(Consider arrival times, observance of time limits for be patterns of sick leave.)
-Examples or reasons for this rating: tha tin nis performance evaluation was discussed with me on the date at my signature attests that I have had an opportunity to responely manner and have/have not chosen to provide comments apployee Response: ond to this evaluation in a En mployee's Signature Date Ev valuator's Signature Date
+Relationships with People: Does the individual work effectively with others?
+(Consider respect and courtesy shown to others, how attitude affects the work area and willingness to accept supervision.)
+Are apparel, manners, and sociability appropriate?
+Examples or reasons for this rating: 8.
+Attendance and Punctuality: How reliable is individual in reporting to work and staying on the job?
+(Consider arrival times, observance of time limits for breaks and lunches, and patterns of sick leave.)
+Examples or reasons for this rating: tha tin s performance evaluation was discussed with me on the date noted below.
+I understand t my signature attests that I have had an opportunity to respond to this evaluation in a ely manner and have/have not chosen to provide comments. -- En ployee's Signature Date Ev lluator's Signature Date